What if I told you that you and your employees are subconsciously sabotaging your data? You’d probably say, “No way! Not us!”

 You might come back and assert that you heard another story in the news about a well-known business that’s been affected by a cyber attack.
 You heard that in total, the cyber crime economy hauls in a profit of at least $1.5 trillion each year.

 You could add that hackers don’t only go after big-name businesses, but also tend to hone in on small businesses.
-In 2019, 43% of data security breaches will target small businesses, and that percentage keeps going up.
+In 2019, 43% of data security breaches targeted small businesses, and that percentage keeps going up.